Florida recognizes three types of divorce. Making the right choice is important.

 - You are willing to give up your right to trial and appeal.

-An uncontested divorce means that both you and your spouse agree on everything.
+Similarly, an uncontested divorce means that both you and your spouse agree on everything.
 This includes, for example, child support, custody, visitation, division of marital assets and liabilities, and alimony.
 There are no pending issues.
 All marital assets and liabilities, if any, have been divided.

 Like Simplified divorces, uncontested divorces usually take a short amount of time to be finalized.

-A contested divorce is one where the parties cannot agree on terms.
+In contrast, a contested divorce is one where the parties cannot agree on terms.
 This includes issues such as how the parties will divide their assets and liabilities; or whether one spouse will be receiving alimony.

 Contested divorces ultimately end the marriage but are often risky because the judge decides on the terms of the divorce.
 Contested divorces usually take longer than uncontested divorces, lasting anywhere between three months to over a year to be resolved.